jaortizce/CelebrityProject/README.md

 HOW TO SEE THE RESULTS:

-Compile and Run the CelebrityProject maven project:
+Compile and Run via command line for ubuntu the CelebrityProject maven project:

 1. Open the system console
-1. Go to the root path CelebrityProject and execute the command: mvn install package
+2. Go to the root path CelebrityProject and execute the command: mvn install package
-2. In the same path execute the command: java -jar console/target/console-1.0-SNAPSHOT-jar-with-dependencies.jar
+3. In the same path execute the command: java -jar console/target/console-1.0-SNAPSHOT-jar-with-dependencies.jar

 The CelebrityProject project contains two mudules inside (console and core), the celebrity will be generated randomly